chaoticbob/nxt-standalone/README.md

 # NXT, standalone part

 NXT is an unoriginal name for Chromium’s investigation and prototyping of a NeXT generation graphics API for the Web.
 This repository contains a native library implementing NXT on multiple backends, as well as some code generators used for the integration in Chromium.
+The experimental Chromium fork can be found in [nxt-chromium](https://github.com/gpuweb/nxt-chromium).

 We focused on efforts on two axis: